Restart expedites quantum walk hitting times

 Beyond the fact we get for the optimum $r^*$ periodic-like behavior, there are plunges for certain critical $\tau$'s in Fig. \ref{fig4}.
 This means that the optimal restart step jumps from $r^*=6$ to $r^*=1$, when $\tau$ is only slightly modified.
 This indicates the existence of instabilities in the system, related to quantum oscillations.
 To understand these effects, we used Eq. (\ref{eqFnbig}).
 First notice that choosing $2\tau$ as a multiple of $\pi$, we have $F_n \sim 1/ (2 n \pi \tau)$.
-Since $F_n$ is monotonically decaying with $n$, it is not difficult to realize that the optimal strategy to restart is to choose $r^*=1$, namely immediate restart.
+Since $F_n$ is monotonically decaying with $n$, it is not difficult to realize that the optimal strategy to restart is to choose $r^*=1$, namely immediate restart (this holds in the classical counterpart since the first-passage probability decays as $t^{-3/2}$ \cite{Redner2001}).
 This explains the periodicity presented in Fig. \ref{fig4}.
 As we vary $\tau$, then close to $\tau = k \pi/2$ with $k$ a positive integer, the best strategy is to restart as fast as possible, i.e. $r^*=1$.

 What will happen when we increase $\tau$?
 Considering the mean $\langle n_f \rangle_r= \langle t_f \rangle_r/\tau$, note that $\langle n_f \rangle_1= 1/F_1$ and importantly when $\tau$ is large, such that $F_n\ll1$ we have $\langle n_f \rangle_2 \sim 2/ (F_1 + F_2)$, $\langle n_f \rangle_3 \sim 3/ (F_1 + F_2 + F_3)$ etc. Let $\tau=k \pi/2 + \epsilon$ and $0<\epsilon<\pi/2$.
 As mentioned for $\epsilon=0$, $r^*=1$.
 When the condition $\langle n_f \rangle_1= \langle n_f \rangle_2$ holds, there is a transition from $r^* = 1$ to $r^*=2$ taking place when $\epsilon_{1 \to 2} =0.850$ (see derivation in SM).
 Further transitions in $r^*$ from $r$ to $r+1$ take place whenever